 Bath Time Safety is Paramount

-Toddlers have hurricane-force energy levels, and apply that energy to everything they do – including bath time.
-As parents, it’s our job to encourage their explorations, while also preventing them from hurting themselves.
+Toddlers have hurricane-force energy levels, and apply that energy to everything they do.
+As a parent, it’s my job to encourage their enthusiasm, while also preventing injuries.

 What is a Bath Spout Cover?

 However, they’re also a way to make bath time fun.
-They come in fun shapes and designs – often cute animals – and use bright colors to engage your baby.
+They come in fun shapes and designs that look like bath toys – often cute animals – and use bright colors to engage your baby.

-In fact, one of our daughter’s first words was “bear” because she took a bath at her aunt’s house, who happened to have a polar bear faucet cover for babies in her tub!
+In fact, one of my daughter’s first words was “bear.”
+When she took a bath at her aunt’s house, she noticed the polar bear faucet cover for babies in her tub!

 There are plenty of baby bath spout covers on the market.
-However, there are plenty we don’t recommend because the materials they are made of are potentially harmful to human health, and not so hot for the environment, either.
+However, there are also plenty I don’t recommend, because of what they’re made of.

-We recommend buying a bath spout cover that is made with non-toxic materials, and is:
+I suggest buying a bath spout cover that made with non-toxic materials, that’s: